-• Instead of dividing our community at Ten Mile Road or Black Cat Road, the state highway would be located at the edge of our Area of Impact--which would separate Meridian from Nampa and Ada County from Canyon County (south of Ustick Road).
-Although the highway would divide the four square miles west of McDermott Road from the rest of Meridian, the City believes this area is large enough to still be blended with the Meridian community.

-- The obstacles to preserve sufficient right-of-way and to limit development and curb cuts along McDermott Road are fewer than along Ten Mile Road or Black Cat Road. - There are fewer existing parcels to negotiate future right-of-way purchase from and the highway impacts fewer property owners in the McDermott Road corridor. - A McDermott Road alignment fits the logical progression of freeway interchanges at two-mile spacing along I-84 (i.e. Meridian, Ten Mile, McDermott, Garrity).
+- Instead of dividing our community at Ten Mile Road, the state highway would be located at the edge of our Area of Impact--which would separate Meridian from Nampa and Ada County from Canyon County (south of Ustick Road).
+Although the highway would divide the four square miles west of McDermott Road from the rest of Meridian, the City believes this area is large enough to still be blended with the Meridian community. - The obstacles to preserve sufficient right-of-way and to limit development and curb cuts along McDermott Road are fewer than along Ten Mile Road. - There are fewer existing parcels to negotiate future right-of-way purchase from and the highway impacts fewer property owners in the McDermott Road corridor. - A McDermott Road alignment fits the logical progression of freeway interchanges at two-mile spacing along I-84 (i.e. Meridian, Ten Mile, McDermott, Garrity).

-Guiding Policies
+Implementation Policies